1995–96 Miami Heat season

 The 1995–96 Miami Heat season was the eighth season for the Miami Heat in the National Basketball Association.

+Season summary

+Off-season

-The Heat received the tenth overall pick in the 1995 NBA draft, and selected power forward Kurt Thomas out of Texas Christian University, and acquired Rex Chapman from the Washington Bullets during the off-season.
-Under new head coach, and team president Pat Riley, the Heat would be restructured; on the first day of the regular season, which began on November 3, 1995, the team acquired All-Star center Alonzo Mourning from the Charlotte Hornets.
+The Heat received the tenth overall pick in the 1995 NBA draft, and selected power forward Kurt Thomas out of Texas Christian University.
+During the off-season, the team acquired Rex Chapman from the Washington Bullets, and hired Pat Riley as their new head coach and team president.
+On the first day of the regular season, which began on November 3, 1995, the Heat acquired All-Star center Alonzo Mourning from the Charlotte Hornets.

+For the season, the Heat revealed new red alternate road uniforms, which featured a black and white trim, black and white striped side panels on the right side of their jerseys and shorts, and the team's primary logo on the left leg of their shorts; these uniforms would remain in use until 1999.